one-among-us/data/people/xuewulihuameng/page.en.md

 After her left, Huacha deeply missed her and eventually chose to follow her to death in the same place.

 Pray for these two girls in heaven.

+"As if the vernal breeze had come back overnight, Adorning thousands of pear trees with blossoms white."

-We are waiting for your return, reunion...
+We are waiting for the day gentle breeze comes again, and pear blossoms come out once more, also waiting for your return, reunion...